kruize/autotune/docs/runtime_recommendations.md

 ### Layer Detection during Experimentation
 During the `createExperiment` phase, Kruize examines the specified data source to detect application-specific layers (e.g., Hotspot, Semeru, Quarkus).

-### Requirements for Successful Layer Detection
-* **Metric Access:** Kruize requires access to a datasource that provides the necessary application-level metrics.
-* **Labels:** Alternatively, the presence of relevant labels can facilitate framework detection.

 ### Datasource Configuration for Runtime Recommendations
 * **Minikube / Kind:** The supported datasource is Prometheus (configured by default).